Scroll down for my full collection of handouts, or click on one of these links to go to a specific section:

 Other topics for Parents

-Relationship Skills: These can be used for a discussion of the couple’s relationship, or most can also be adapted to talking about friendships, relationship between parent and child, and so on.
+These can be used for a discussion of the couple’s relationship, or most can also be adapted to talking about friendships, relationship between parent and child, and so on.

 - Relationships.
 One page summary of relationship skills.
 (An earlier version of the Relationship toolbox handout.)

 - Love Languages Quiz – a quiz students complete to determine what love language they “speak” and what love language they “hear”.
 Based on Gary Chapman’s ideas.
 It also explains how to apply the love languages to the couple relationship.
 Here is a supplement to that handout on learning about and speaking your child’s love language.

 - Appreciation – a handout on ways to communicate appreciation to our partners and others.
 Some ideas from Jennifer Louden, some from Gay and Katie Hendricks.

-- Communicating needs – uses ideas from the “non-violent communication”(aka compassionate communication) method from Marshall Rosenberg to address how to determine what we need and how to ask other people to help us meet that need.
+- Communicating Needs– uses ideas from the “non-violent communication”(aka compassionate communication) method from Marshall Rosenberg to address how to determine what we need and how to ask other people to help us meet that need.

 - Finding Time Together and coming up with ideas for how to use it.